Beginners Patchwork Weekender

 Add To Cart

-An ideal course for new sewers keen to make their first patchwork quilt, featuring the traditional snowball block.
-Your finished quilt will be 95cm square (a really manageable size for beginners) and will make a great wall hanging or lap quilt or play mat.
+An ideal course for new sewers keen to make their first patchwork quilt.
+It features the traditional snowball block and your finished quilt will be approximately 95cm (37-in) square.
+This is a really manageable size for beginners and makes a great wall hanging, lap quilt or play mat.
+The timing of this course means you’ll have a lovely finished quilt as a Christmas present, that is, if you can bear to give it away.
 You can choose whatever style of fabrics you like to sew with: children’s, traditional or contemporary.
+We regularly benchmark our prices and have seen other similar beginners courses for £150-160.
+(Think of all the fabric and threads you could buy with the difference)!

 Students should know how to use a sewing machine before signing up (i.e. straight stitching with an even tension).
 We will teach you the rest!
-If you need to brush up your machine skills, why not sign up for Getting to Know my Sewing Machine first.
 We hear most days in the shop “Oh, I’d love to be able to do that.”
 Well, sign up for this workshop and you’ll be a quilter in no time!
+If you need to brush up your machine skills, why not sign up for a sewing machine course first.

 This class is taught over two days and will cover:

-Day 1: How to use a rotary cutter to prepare your fabrics, how to sew 1/4-in seams accurately, plus tips and tricks for perfect point-matching.
+Day 1: How to use a rotary cutter to prepare your fabrics for patchwork, how to sew 1/4-in seams accurately, plus tips and tricks for perfect point-matching as you sew.

-Day 2: How to sandwich and baste your finished top ready for quilting, different thread options and techniques for hand-quilting and how to bind your quilt like a pro.
+Day 2: How to sandwich and tack your finished top ready for quilting, wadding choices, different thread options and techniques for hand-quilting and how to bind your quilt like a pro.

 Materials and equipment required:

-Sewing machine.
+• Sewing machine.
 Make sure beforehand that it works and you know how to thread it, wind the bobbin etc. Don’t forget the straight stitching / 1/4-in foot, lead and foot pedal!
-Please - if you haven’t used your machine for some time, or you are borrowing a machine - do take time to try it out before the class.
-Alternatively you can hire a machine subject to availability (just add to your basket with your workshop booking).
+Please - if you haven’t used your machine for some time, or you’re borrowing a machine - do take time to try it out before the class.
+Or you can hire a machine subject to availability (just add to your booking)

 Day 1:

-50cm of quilting cotton for the contrasting squares (a plain or a tonal print is a good idea)
+• 50cm cotton fabric for the contrasting squares (a plain or a tonal print is a good idea)

 Day 2:

 Refreshments will be provided at each workshop.
 There will be a break for lunch.
-You’re welcome to bring your own lunch, or there are a wide variety of coffee shops, tea rooms, delis and restaurants in the high street to choose from.
+You’re welcome to bring your own lunch, or there are a wide variety of coffee shops, tea rooms and delis in the high street.